 Stage 2 for G:link

-Stage 2 for the G:link encompasses a 7.3km extension north from the Gold Coast University Hospital to Helensvale (to connect with the heavy rail network), and opened on 17 December 2017.
-The extension increases the network’s total length from 13 km to 20.3 km.
+Stage 2 for the G:link encompasses a 7.3km extension north from the Gold Coast University Hospital to Helensvale (to connect with the heavy rail network).
+Stage 2 opened on 17 December 2017, increasing the network’s total length from 13 km to 20.3 km.

 Stage 2 features;